Profession of Medicine: Part I: Formal Organization of Medicine

 In this first section, Freidson explores the history of medicine from a sociology perspective contrasting modern medicine with that the Greeks, Renaissance Medicine, and witch doctors in Africa.
 He distinguishes professions that help people solve problems, including lawyers and doctors, from those that pursue, such as academic scholars.

 Freidson contrasts modern medicine to the Zande medicine of East Africa documented by E. E. Evans-Pritchard.
 In Zande medicine, the role of the doctor was to be a third party who established the causes of illness, as well as "leechcraft" that consisted of administering drugs, and the supposed removing "magical pellets" embedded in the body.
-The Zande people believed that witchcraft was an inate property of individuals passed hereditarily but potentially inactive.
+The Zande people believed that witchcraft was an innate property of individuals passed hereditarily but potentially inactive.
 If an individual was found to be practicing witchcraft they could apologize, claim lack of intent and beg for their witchcraft to "cool".
 Zande witch-doctors were not very respected, Freidson hypothesizes this is because their divinations of the causes of ailments were not very effective.
 Freidson argues that in the past western medicine had a similar role to this witch doctoring.

 Freidson argues that the study of the history of medicine does not give an accurate portrayal of the profession, since the study tends to only identify times at which medicine discovered things that are now considered true, rather than considering the ineffective treatments that were considered best practice in the past.
 Historians also fail to distinguish between the history of medical discover, and medical practice, noting that scientific discoveries did not necessarily form part of medical practice.
 He argues that medical practice in the past consisted of a number of conflicting theories for the cause of disease, where untrue theories such as the humoral medicine would sit beside more scientific viewpoints.

 Freidson notes the 1860 discovery that anthrax was caused by a bacteria as a significant turning point in the practice of medicine, followed by a period where a theoretical model established a cause of a number of diseases.
 This allowed empirical treatments to be replaced by treatments based on the actual cause of the disease, or the prevention of the disease by the likes of Koch and Pasteur.